-If you are concerned about covering changing healthcare needs, consider the benefits of a Life Care1 community, which offers long-term accommodations and health-related services with an entry fee.
+If you are concerned about covering changing healthcare needs, consider the benefits of a Life Care community, which offer long-term accommodations and health-related services with an entry fee.

 If you're retired, you've probably thought about how to make your assets last, so you'll have the security and retirement you deserve.
 If you're concerned that you won't have resources to cover additional expenses, if your needs change, consider the benefits of Life Care.